zynk13/pingher/README.md

 # pingher
-Pingher is an AI bot that can answer questions using content from tweets.
-It uses wit.ai along with an NLP Api called NLTK to support Question and Answering on tweets indexed on SOLR.
+Pingher is an AI chat-bot that can answer questions by retrieving information from tweets.
+It uses Machine learning to identify keywords from questions (using wit.ai), Natural Language processing techniques to make answering questions easier (NLTK, python) and Apache's SOLR for indexing tweets.

 ## Website
 http://pingher.com